Kiran-01/SNER/README.md

 ## A Flask API

 Our goal is to build an API that we provide text, for example, a New York Times article (or any article) as input, our named entity extractor will then identify and extract four types of entities: organization, person, location and money.

-The basic architecture looks like this:
+##Requirements
+Flask
+Flask-Markdown
+Spacy
+wikipedia API

 ###  app.py
 Our app.py file is rather simple and easy to understand.
 It contains the main code that will be executed by the Python interpreter to run the Flask web application, it includes the spaCy code for recognizing named entities.
 We ran our app as a single module; thus we initialized a new Flask instance with the argument __name__ to let Flask know that it can find the HTML template folder (templates) in the same directory where it is located.